 - verification of completion (or an intent to complete form if the applicant has not completed all degree requirements) signed by their undergraduate dietetics program director.

-- If the applicant completed a dietetics program more than two years ago, the applicant will be expected to have work experience in the field and/or additional course work to earn an acceptable score on the admissions exam.
+- If the applicant completed a dietetics program more than five years ago, the applicant will be expected to have work experience in the field and/or additional course work OR earn an acceptable score on the admission exam.

 - an overall undergraduate GPA of 3.0 or higher on a 4.0 scale.